BarbzCodez/BarbzCodez/README.md

 3. On the left menu, Click on **Clone Repository**
 4. On the top bar, Click on **Clone From GitHub**
 5. Click on the one that says `YourGitHubName/YourGitHubName.github.io`
-   - In the example is `BarbTutorial/BarbTutorial.github.io`
+   - Following the example below, the repo is called `BarbTutorial/BarbTutorial.github.io`
 6. Select the a place where you are going to store your copy of the repo
    - I recommend having a dedicated folder called **GitHub Projects** under the **Local Disk C:** where I store all my cloned repos.